-My Lemony Hot Artichoke Dip is brightened up with fresh lemon juice and a hit of Italian parsley.
-You can use regular mayonnaise or a non-dairy variety too—either will give this flavorful dip a creamy, dreamy texture.
+Lemony Hot Artichoke Dip is a party staple, brightened up with fresh lemon juice and Italian parsley.
+Regular or non-dairy mayonnaise both work, and either will give this flavorful dip a creamy, dreamy texture.

 Don’t get me wrong, I don’t hate them.

-But my very favorite part is when they are over.
+But my very favorite part is when they’re over.

 Year in, year out, I’m giddy on December 26th.